Akki747/CLOUD-MONITORING-AND-ALERTS/README.md

 MENTOR: NEELA SANTHOSH

 Cloud Monitoring and Alerts Setup

+Cloud Monitoring and Alerts Setup
 Project Description

-I have implemented cloud monitoring and alerting for a cloud-based system using AWS CloudWatch.
-The main objective of this project is to monitor application and system performance in real time and set up alerts to notify when specific conditions are met.
+I have implemented a cloud monitoring and alerting system using AWS (Amazon Web Services) and MongoDB.
+The main objective of this project is to monitor application performance in real time, track important system metrics, and set up alerts for detecting issues early.

-Cloud monitoring helps in tracking metrics such as CPU usage, memory usage, request count, and system health.
-In this project, I configured monitoring dashboards and alerting mechanisms to better understand system behavior and performance in a cloud environment.
+In this project, AWS CloudWatch is used for monitoring system and application-level metrics, while MongoDB is used as a database to store application data.
+This combination helps in understanding how cloud monitoring works along with backend database integration.

 What I Have Done
-1. Set Up Cloud Monitoring
+1. Set Up AWS Cloud Monitoring

-I have configured AWS CloudWatch to monitor a cloud-based application.
-I enabled monitoring services to collect metrics such as CPU utilization, system performance, and resource usage.
-This helped me track the behavior of the system in real time.
+I have configured AWS CloudWatch to monitor system performance and application behavior.
+I enabled metric collection to track important parameters such as CPU usage, system activity, and service health.

-2. Configured Metrics

-I have selected important system metrics that need to be monitored.
-These include:

-CPU utilization
-Memory usage (where applicable)
-System performance metrics
-Application response behavior

-These metrics were added to CloudWatch for continuous monitoring.
+This helped me understand how real-time monitoring works in cloud environments.

+2. Integrated MongoDB Database

+I have used MongoDB as the backend database to store application data.
+The application data stored in MongoDB can be monitored indirectly through system performance metrics in AWS CloudWatch.

+This helped me understand how databases and cloud monitoring systems work together in real applications.

-3. Created CloudWatch Dashboard
+3. Created Monitoring Dashboard

-I have created a custom CloudWatch dashboard to visualize all the collected metrics in one place.
-The dashboard displays graphs and charts that help in understanding system performance easily.
+I have created a CloudWatch dashboard to visualize performance metrics.
+The dashboard displays graphical representation of system usage and helps in analyzing application behavior over time.

-This dashboard provides a clear view of how the system is performing over time.
+This made it easier to track system performance in a structured way.

-4. Set Up Alerts
+4. Configured Alerts

-I have configured CloudWatch alarms to send notifications when certain thresholds are reached.
-For example, if CPU usage increases beyond a specific limit, an alert is triggered.
+I have set up CloudWatch alarms to trigger notifications when certain thresholds are exceeded.
+For example, if CPU usage becomes high or system performance drops, an alert is generated.

-These alerts help in identifying system issues early and ensure proper system monitoring.
+This ensures proactive monitoring and early detection of system issues.

-5. Verified Monitoring System
+5. Verified System Performance

-I have tested the monitoring setup by checking the dashboard and verifying that metrics are being updated correctly.
-I also ensured that alerts are triggered based on configured conditions.
+I have tested the monitoring setup by checking real-time metrics and confirming that alerts are triggered correctly when conditions are met.
+I also verified that MongoDB operations reflect properly in system performance tracking.

 Deliverables
+AWS CloudWatch monitoring configured
+MongoDB integrated as backend database
-CloudWatch monitoring successfully configured Real-time metrics tracking enabled
+Real-time metrics tracking enabled
-Custom dashboard created to visualize system performance Alerts configured for threshold-based notifications Monitoring system tested and verified
+CloudWatch dashboard created
+Alert system configured and tested
+Monitoring system verified successfully
 Learning Experience

 Through this project, I learned:

-How cloud monitoring works in real-time systems
+How cloud monitoring works using AWS CloudWatch
-How to track system performance using AWS CloudWatch How dashboards help in visualizing metrics clearly
+How to track system performance in real time
+Basics of alert configuration in cloud systems
-How alert systems improve system reliability Importance of monitoring in cloud-based applications Real-World Importance
+How databases like MongoDB interact with cloud applications Importance of monitoring in maintaining system stability Real-World Importance

-Cloud monitoring is widely used in real applications to ensure system reliability and performance.
-Companies use monitoring tools like AWS CloudWatch to detect issues early, reduce downtime, and maintain system stability.
-Alerts help in proactive issue resolution before users are affected.
+Cloud monitoring is widely used in real-world applications to ensure system reliability and performance.
+Companies use tools like AWS CloudWatch to detect issues early, while databases like MongoDB handle dynamic data storage.
+Together, they help maintain scalable and efficient systems.

 Conclusion

-I have successfully set up cloud monitoring and alerting using AWS CloudWatch.
-I created a dashboard to visualize system metrics and configured alerts to monitor system health.
-This project helped me understand real-time monitoring in cloud computing and its importance in maintaining application performance.
+I have successfully implemented a cloud monitoring and alert system using AWS and MongoDB.
+I configured CloudWatch dashboards, set up alerts, and integrated MongoDB for application data handling.
+This project helped me understand real-time monitoring and database interaction in cloud computing environments.

 ##OUTPUT##